jmuraski/blog_posts/docker/docker.md

 #!/bin/sh
 docker build -t db_server/postgresql .
 ```
 This very simple file in the same location as the Dockerfile will create the image with the name db_server/postgresql.
+For more options on the docker build command you can read the [command line reference](https://docs.docker.com/reference/commandline/cli/#build).

 ### Map the Ports
 Since boot2docker runs in Virtual Box you will need to map the ports out so that you can connect to them locally.
 This script maps port 49155 from the Virtual Box instance to 5432 on the host machine.